faboo8/boo-or-not-to-boo/README.md

  I use tensorflow to build a simple neural network with 1 hidden layer.
  So far still very basic (hwo to find best values for neurons, epochs, batch_size...?)

+ Gives an accuracy around 60%, so pretty bad.